sts10/nametag/readme.markdown

 If the user provides a word list of their own, using the `-l` option, nametag will use that provided list to generate _both_ words.

-If you're looking to create or edit a word list, you might find useful another tool I built called [Tidy](https://github.com/sts10/tidy).
+If you're looking for some different word lists, you can check out my [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists).
+If you're looking to _create or edit_ a word list, you might find useful another tool I built called [Tidy](https://github.com/sts10/tidy).

 ## Other similar projects also written in Rust